Cybersecurity

 2. Strong User Credentials

 Strong user credentials are essential for protecting against unauthorized access and potential malware infections.
-By using complex, unique passwords, or better yet – passphrases - for each account, users can significantly reduce the risk of cyberattacks.
+By using complex, unique passwords or, better yet, passphrases for each account, users can significantly reduce the risk of cyberattacks.

 Strong passwords typically combine 16 or more uppercase and lowercase letters, numbers, and special characters, making them difficult for hackers to guess or crack using brute-force methods.
 Additionally, regularly updating passwords and avoiding common words or easily guessable information further enhances security.